Sachsen-class frigate: Service history

 Operations with American carrier groups continued through the 2000s and 2010s, including inter-operability exercises with Hessen and the carrier in 2010.
 Hessen thereafter departed for a cruise in the Mediterranean Sea.
 In addition, Hamburg became the first German ship to fully integrate into an American carrier strike group in March 2013.

 Hessen served as the flagship of the NATO Standing Maritime Force 1 in January 2013.
 In March 2015, Hessen and the frigates and took part in Operation Good Hope, a training exercise conducted with the South African Navy.

 In January 2024, Hessen departed from Wilhelmshaven port and headed towards the Gulf of Aden, where she currently partakes in EUNAVFOR Aspides, the EU mission to protect commercial traffic against Iran-backed Houthi attacks, which have used Anti-Ship missiles and combat drones to attack freight ships there in an attempt to force Israel to stop their Gaza operation.
 Germany's Defense Minister Boris Pistorius called it "the Navy's most dangerous mission in decades".

 On 28 January 2024, Hessen attempted to intercept a drone which was flying towards it.
 Two guided missiles were fired, both failed to hit their target and fell into the sea.
 Spiegel sources blamed technical defects.
 Shortly after, it was revealed that it wasn't a Houthi drone but a friendly American MQ-9 Reaper drone which was misidentified and fired upon for reasons yet unknown.
 On 29 January, Hessen successfully intercepted two Houthi drones using her 76mm cannon and the RIM-116 missiles.

 Exports

+Israel

 Rumors emerged in July 2013 that the Israeli Navy had agreed to procure two destroyers from Germany for €1 billion.
 These had been rumored to be Sachsen-class vessels.
 Eventually, Israel purchased four s—significantly smaller vessels—from German shipyards in 2015.